isc-projects/bind9/doc/arm/reference.rst

     For example, ``grant EXAMPLE.COM krb5-self .
 A AAAA`` allows any machine with a valid principal in the realm ``EXAMPLE.COM`` to update its own address records.

 ``krb5-selfsub``
-    This is similar to ``krb5-self`` except it also allows updates to any subdomain of the name specified in the 'machine' part of the Kerberos principal, not just to the name itself.
+    This is similar to ``krb5-self``, except it also allows updates to any subdomain of the name specified in the ``machine`` part of the Kerberos principal, not just to the name itself.

 ``krb5-subdomain``
-    This rule is identical to ``ms-subdomain``, except that it works with Kerberos machine principals (i.e., 'host/machine@REALM') rather than Windows machine principals.
+    This rule is identical to ``ms-subdomain``, except that it works with Kerberos machine principals (i.e., ``host/machine@REALM``) rather than Windows machine principals.

 ``tcp-self``
     This rule allows updates that have been sent via TCP and for which the standard mapping from the client's IP address into the ``in-addr.arpa`` and ``ip6.arpa`` namespaces match the name to be updated.
 The ``identity`` field must match that name.
 The ``name`` field should be set to ".".
 Note that, since identity is based on the client's IP address, it is not necessary for update request messages to be signed.